 23Benefits Studies: Morrison and Regnault; 2016.
 Nutrition in Pregnancy: Optimising Maternal Diet and Fetal Adaptations to Altered Nutrient Supply.
 Nutrients. & The "Paracrine Effect" is the best thing about Stem Cells on Parents Guide Cord Blood website. & Reiter, et al, 2013.
 Melatonin and stable circadian rhythms optimize maternal, placental and fetal physiology.
 Human Reproduction Update.
 Disease and Disorder Studies: Monk, et al; 2016.
 Distress During Pregnancy: Epigenetic Regulation of Placenta Glucocorticoid-Related Genes and Fetal Neurobehavior.
 Am J Psychiatry. & Zucchi, et al; 2013.
 Maternal Stress Induces Epigenetic Signatures of Psychiatric and Neurological Diseases in the Offspring.
 PLoS One. & Sahoo, et al; 2015.
 Childhood obesity: causes and consequences.
 J Family Med Prim Care.

 24Dallaire, et al; 2006.
 Relation of Positive and Negative Parenting to Children’s Depressive Symptoms.
-J Clin Child Adolesc Psychol. & Some references in the epilogue. & The Nation’s Wealth: Assessing and Improving Child Health: Chapter 3: Influences on Children’s Health in Children’s Health on Pubmed Bookshelf website. & Miller, et al; 2013.
+J Clin Child Adolesc Psychol. & Some references in Appendix B. & The Nation’s Wealth: Assessing and Improving Child Health: Chapter 3: Influences on Children’s Health in Children’s Health on Pubmed Bookshelf website. & Miller, et al; 2013.
 Dietary supplements for preventing postnatal depression.
 Cochrane Database Syst Rev. & Farrow, et al; 2003.
 Symptoms of Mothers and Infants Related to Total Volatile Organic Compounds in Household Products.
 Archives of Environmental Health: An International Journal. & Naninck, et al; 2016.
 Early micronutrient supplementation protects against early stress-induced cognitive impairments.
 FASEB J. & Nyaradi, et al; 2013.
 The role of nutrition in children's neurocognitive development, from pregnancy through childhood.
 Front Hum Neurosci. & Mueller, et al; 2015.
 The infant microbiome development: mom matters.
 Trends Mol Med. & Viggiano, et al; 2015.
 Gut barrier in health and disease: focus on childhood.
 Eur Rev Med Pharmacol Sci. & Soliman, et al; 2014.
 Nutrition and pubertal development.
 Indian J Endocrinol Metab. & Dadvand, et al; 2015.
 Green spaces and cognitive development in primary schoolchildren.

 25I plan to write a textbook on these subjects; I have already collected many references.